al-kivi/yequel/README.md

 Artist[1]
 ```
+The Yequel commands include a subset of the common commands that are used in an Sequel implementation.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/yequel.
+Bug reports and pull requests are welcome on GitHub at https://github.com/al-kivi/yequel.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License